Phil Hogan has ‘undermined approach to public health in Ireland’, Taoiseach says

 “It is a matter that the president takes seriously and we expect compliance by Commission offiials with those requirements which indeed we need to be alert as they are changing rapidly.”

-Ms Spinant could not give an estimate of when President von der Leyen would conclude her assessment of Mr Hogan’s account.
+Ms Spinant could not give an estimate of when Dr von der Leyen would conclude her assessment of Mr Hogan’s account.

 On Wednesday morning, Minister for Health Stephen Donnelly said the Clifden event had been “an absolute disgrace” and “a slap in the face” for the public.